MatthewYeend/Laravel-Best-Practices/README.md

     return Product::all();
 });
 ```
-The **Good** approach improves performance and efficiency by using `Cache::remember()`, which avoids unnecessary database queries.
-It only queries the database if the cache is empty, making the code more optimized, readable, and maintainable.
+The **Good** approach improves performance and efficiency by:
+- Using `Cache::remember()`, which avoids unnecessary database queries.
+- It only queries the database if the cache is empty, making the code more optimized, readable, and maintainable.

 ---
 ## Events